hugomolinfresneda/homelab-stacks/stacks/monitoring/README.md

           stack: dns
         annotations:
           summary: "AdGuard metrics exporter is not reachable"
-          description: "Prometheus has not been able to scrape job=\"adguard-exporter\" for more than 5 minutes.
+          description: "Prometheus has not been able to scrape job="adguard-exporter" for more than 5 minutes.
 Verify container status and Docker networking."

       - alert: AdGuardProtectionDisabled
         expr: protection_enabled{job="adguard-exporter"} == 0